chronicleworks/chronicle/docs/domain_modelling.md

 ### Revision

-Guidance, like authorship is triggered by research - in this case for changes or additions to the evidence base.
-Evidence is used to inform a new revision of the Guidance document
+Guidance, like authorship, is triggered by research - in this case for changes or additions to the evidence base.
+Evidence is used to inform a new revision of the Guidance document.

 ![file](diagrams/out/revision.svg)